 MPO's Public Involvement Plan is available by clicking here.

 Title VI plan - the MPO's Title VI plan is available by clicking here.

 Metropolitan Transportation Improvement Program (MTIP)

-The TIP contains all transportation projects programmed for the upcoming seven-year period, including all regionally significant transportation projects regardless of funding source (such as transit, highway, rail, walkways, bicycle, enhancement projects, and etc.) within the Metropolitan Planning Organization boundary.
-It is revised bi-annually to incorporate those projects in the LRTP having an ability to be funded within the seven-year period.
+The MTIP contains all transportation projects programmed for the upcoming seven-year period, including all regionally significant transportation projects regardless of funding source (such as transit, highway, rail, walkways, bicycle, enhancement projects, and etc.) within the Metropolitan Planning Organization boundary.
+It is revised bi-annually to incorporate those projects in the MTP having an ability to be funded within the seven-year period.
 Projects are grouped by roadway functional classification and indicate the year, fund source, and funding levels for each project phase within the seven year time frame covered by the MTIP.